-Seek a doctor's help immediately if:
+Seek medical help immediately if:

-- You have what may be symptoms of hypoglycemia and you don't have diabetes.
+- You have what might be hypoglycemia symptoms and you don't have diabetes

-- You have diabetes and hypoglycemia isn't responding to treatment.
-Initial treatment of hypoglycemia is drinking juice or regular soft drinks, eating candy or taking glucose tablets.
-If this treatment doesn't raise your blood sugar and improve your symptoms, contact your doctor right away.
+- You have diabetes and hypoglycemia isn't responding to treatment, such as drinking juice or regular (not diet) soft drinks, eating candy, or taking glucose tablets

 Blood sugar regulation

 When you eat, your body breaks down foods into glucose.
 Glucose, the main energy source for your body, enters the cells with the help of insulin — a hormone produced by your pancreas.
 Insulin allows the glucose to enter the cells and provide the fuel your cells need.
 Extra glucose is stored in your liver and muscles in the form of glycogen.